felixfroehling/Modellauto/Hardware.md

 # Hardware and Electric Components

-In this document I will give an overview of the used hardware components and their connection.
+In this document I will give an overview of the used hardware components.

 ## System Block Diagram
 For better understanding i made a system block diagram to show how the components are connected to each other.